Holindauer/Content-Mod-Discord/README.md

 This project intends to create a discord bot that is able to autonomously moderate a server using natural language processing.

-Currently this project is in its early days.
-To use the model as it is now, download the model files by following the directions in local_models/instructions.
-Then run the bot.py script with your own discord bot token and set your bot to administrator role in the dev portal.
+To run the bot on your local machine, clone the repository.
+Then navigate to Content-Mod-DiscordBot/bots/run.py Running this script with your own discord bot token will download the model files needed to run the bot and start it up on your server.

 #### Current Functionality Includes: